miku/metha/README.md

 ----

-Two significant changes starting with 0.5.0:
+Note to existing users - **two significant changes starting with 0.5.0**:

-* we use a single command `metha` and subcommands for the previously separate binaryies, e.g. `metha-sync` becomes `metha sync` (we provide shims for the transition)
+* we use a single command `metha` and subcommands for the previously separate binaryies, e.g. `metha-sync` becomes `metha sync` (we provide **shims** for the transition)
-* we switch to a new internal storage layout: To migrate an existing cache to the new layout, simply type:
+* we switch to a new internal storage layout: to migrate an existing cache to the new layout, simply type:

 ```
 $ metha migrate --dry-run